esteinig/sketchy/README.md

 #### `Conda`

-`Sketchy` is currently on a private channel and requires some dependencies from `BioConda`:
+NOT AVAILABLE YET - `Sketchy` is currently on a private channel and requires some dependencies from `BioConda`:

 ```sh
 conda install -c esteinig -c bioconda sketchy